 Bankruptcy Starts a Whole New Game

 Bankruptcy effectively creates a new entity at the time the petition is filed — the bankruptcy estate.
-The bankruptcy filing freezes the debtor’s estate and sets the board for the rest of the game.
+The bankruptcy filing freezes the debtor’s estate and sets the board for the rest of the game, one that a bankruptcy attorney in harrisburg pa can help people navigate.
 Bankruptcy rules create priorities for who gets the best treatment from the limited resources of the bankruptcy estate.
 While the rules are complex, in general they strongly favor parties,(debtors and creditors), who take the necessary steps to protect and perfect their interests prior to the time bankruptcy is filed.
 Conversely, they severely penalize the complacent.

 The following are a few basic rules unique to the bankruptcy game and strategies to help you come out on top.